WeLoTech/aymatic-API/source/index.html.md

 let projects = api.projects.get("projectKey");
 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON structured like this if a project is specified:

 ```json
 [